daneb/blog/_sermons/jude3-4.md

 This is the the thrust of what we will be seeing in the book of Jude, Jude warning us, waking us up from sleep, calling out, being a watchmen and shouting from the lookout tower, the enemy is upon us, the enemy is upon us.
 In the time of AD 60-80AD, this was the message, and this message echoes on today, in this church, in your life, in your workplace.

-Let's turn to the Lord in prayer.
+> Let's turn to the Lord in prayer.

 ## Contend

+> READ v3

 ### 1.1 Beloved